DejvCodes/DejvCodes/README.md

 I primarily focus on HTML, CSS & JavaScript and also know the basics of backend like PHP & MySQL.👀 <br>

 Front-end / JavaScript / React / Wordpress 🚀<br>
-Fan of cars, motorbikes, travelling, a good cup of coffee and of course coding. <br>
+Fan of cars, motorbikes, travelling, a good cup of coffee and of course coding. <br> <br>
+Most of the time I'm coding or I'm in the gym.

 I'm currently learning more about React.🌱